gridsome/gridsome.org/docs/deployment.md

-# Hosting & Deployment
+# Deployment

-Gridsome sites are static generated at build time.
+Gridsome sites are static generated (pre-rendered) at build time.
 This mean that the site can be hosted anywhere, and does not require any database.
 It can be hosted on a global CDN or even a simple FTP.
 Your site will also be un-hackable since there is no database connected.
 With Gridsome you don't need any caching or security plugins like you do in a traditional CMS like WordPress.

 ### Git-based deploying